tweedegolf/storage-abstraction/README.md

 You could choose to let your adapter class extend the class `AbstractStorage`.
 If you look at the [code](https://github.com/tweedegolf/storage-abstraction/blob/master/src/AbstractAdapter.ts) you can see that it only implements small parts of the API such as the `test` method.
 Also it performs some sanity checking of parameters of a few API functions; this way you don't have to implement these checks in all derived classes.

 One thing to note is the way `addFileFromPath`, `addFileFromBuffer` and `addFileFromReadable` are implemented; these are all forwarded to the non-API function `store`.
-This function has and stores files in the storage using 3 different types of origin; a path, a buffer and a stream.
+This function stores files in the storage using 3 different types of origin; a path, a buffer and a stream.
 Because these ways of storing have a lot in common they are grouped together in a single overloaded method.

 For the rest it contains stub methods that need to be overruled or extended by the adapter subclasses.

-You don't necessarily have to let your adapter class extend `AbstractAdapter` but if you choose not to your class should implement the `IStorage` interface.
+You don't necessarily have to extend `AbstractAdapter` but if you choose not to your class should implement the `IStorage` interface.
 Most handy utility functions that are used in `AbstractAdapter` are defined in the file `./src/util.ts` so you can easily import them in your own class as well.

 You can use this [template](https://github.com/tweedegolf/storage-abstraction/blob/master/src/template_class.ts) as a starting point for your adapter.
 The template contains a lot of additional documentation per method.

 ### <a name='adapter-function'></a>Adapter function

-The only requirement for this type of adapter is that your module exports a function `createAdapter` that takes a configuration object or URL as parameter and returns an object that has the shape of `IStorage`.
+The only requirement for this type of adapter is that your module exports a function `createAdapter` that takes a configuration object or URL as parameter and returns an object that has the shape of the interface `IStorage`.

-If you like you can use the utility functions defined in `./src/util.js`.
+If you like, you can use the utility functions defined in `./src/util.js`.
 Also there is a [template](https://github.com/tweedegolf/storage-abstraction/blob/master/src/template_functional.ts) file that you can use as a starting point for your module.

 ### <a name='register-your-adapter'></a>Register your adapter